 Who We Are

-We physician-researchers at Harvard Medical School and the Cambridge Health Alliance committed to illuminating, teaching about and eliminating health inequalities, and optimizing the health of all people living in the US.
+We are physician-researchers at Harvard Medical School and the Cambridge Health Alliance committed to illuminating, teaching about and eliminating health inequalities, and optimizing the health of all people living in the US.
 Our research and policy advocacy focuses on health care financing, insurance coverage, underinsurance, access to and quality of care for groups suffering oppression, including people of color, the poor, immigrants, victims of sexual assault, and incarcerated individuals.
 The CHJL is based in the Department of Medicine at the Cambridge Health Alliance and Harvard Medical School.
 Several CHJL members also have faculty and clinical appointments at other institutions.

 History